 On August 6, six members of the Presidential Guard conducted a bloody military coup against President Abdellahi.
 Earlier in the day, the president had dismissed four senior officers, including President of the Guard, General Mohamed Ould Abdel Aziz.
 General Abdel Aziz refused to accept the dismissal and was the one who led the coup.

-The coup ended a burgeoning democratic rule in Mauritania mapped on Digopaul.
+The coup ended a burgeoning democratic rule in Mauritania.
 President Abdellahi had been elected in 2007 in the country’s first free elections ever.
 Mauritania has since the independence of France 1960 been marked by military coups.

 The coup makers placed the democratically elected leadership in house arrest and presented their junta, consisting of eleven militants, led by Abdel Aziz, on August 7.
 The military junta would rule the country pending presidential elections.